beyond-decentralized/AIRport/generators/taxiway/README.md

 Does all necessary TypeScript code modifications before it is compiled into runtime bundles.
 Currently it:

-* strips out all decorators that are not needed at runtime.
+* strips out all decorators (not needed at runtime).